NeclusMandarius/com2sem/README.md

 # Com2Sem
-This project is an implementation created along with my Bachelor thesis about a new word embedding approach based on decision trees (I will probably add a link to the paper as soon as it is passed).
+This project is an implementation created along with [my Bachelor's thesis](https://www-ai.cs.tu-dortmund.de/PublicPublicationFiles/schmidt_2021a.pdf) about a new word embedding approach based on decision trees.
 Its main objectives are explainability and interpretability, which, however, lead to some technical and conceptional limitations (at least for the time being); so if you are looking for a powerful and easily set up embedding model, this is probably not an ideal choice.
 If you are still interested: in the following, it will shortly be outlined what this project is all about.